chinenyejuliet/Exploratory-Data-Analysis-EDA-on-CO2-Emissions-in-the-US/README.md

 FROM emissions
 GROUP BY decade;
 ```

-- To calculate the percentage contribution of carbon dioxide in million metric tons (MMT) emission by each sector in all decades.
+3. Calculate the percentage contribution of carbon di oxide in million metric tons emission by each sector in all decades.

 ```
 SELECT
         CONCAT (FLOOR (emission_year/10) * 10, "-",